olehansen538/MPO-Kickstarter/column_descriptions.md

  34  | urls | none | object | ???
  35  | usd_pledged | none | float64 | ???
  36  | usd_type | 480 | object | ???

+**New columns**
+name | purpose
+-|-
+len_blurb | How many words were used in the blurb description category_in_blurb | Is the category or subcategory mentioned in the blurb category_id | Subcategory of project category_parent | Category of project catgeroy_name | Name of either category or subcategory